 A pulsar is a rotating neutron star that emits a beam of electromagnetic radiation.
 If this beam points towards the earth, it can then be observed with a large dish or directional antenna and a radio, like the RTL-SDR.
 The Vela pulsar is the strongest one in our sky, making it one of the easiest for amateur radio astronomers to receive.

 Pulsars are known to have very accurate rotational periods which can be measured by the radio pulse period.
-However, every now and then some pulsars can "glitch", resulting in the rotational period suddenly increasing.
+However, every now and then some pulsars can "glitch", resulting in the rotational period suddenly decreasing.
 Glitches can't be predicted, but Vela is one of the most commonly observed glitching pulsars.

 The HawkRAO amateur radio telescope run by Steve Olney is based in NSW, Australia and consists of a 2 x 2 array of 42-element cross Yagi antennas.
 The antennas feed into three LNAs and then an RTL-SDR radio receiver.

 Astrophiz 95: Steve Olney: From Ham Radio to Radio Astronomy - "The 2019 Vela Glitch"